Dissipative WENO stabilization of high-order discontinuous Galerkin methods for hyperbolic problems: Numerical examples

 Initially, the post-shock values (subscript L) are prescribed in the subdomain $\Omega_L=\{(x,y)\;|\;x<\frac{1}{6}+\frac{y}{\sqrt{3}}\}$ and the pre-shock values (subscript R) in $\Omega_R = \Omega \setminus \Omega_L$.
 The reflecting wall corresponds to $1/6 \leq x \leq 4$ and $y=0$.
 No boundary conditions are required along the line $x=4$.
 On the rest of the boundary, the post-shock conditions are prescribed for $x<\frac{1}{6}+\frac{1+20t}{\sqrt{3}}$ and the pre-shock conditions elsewhere.
 The so-defined values along the top boundary describe the exact motion of the initial Mach 10 shock.

-In Fig. \ref{fig:dmr}, we present snapshots of the density distribution at the final time $t=0.2$ obtained using $E_h=192\cdot48$ elements and $p=2$.
+In Fig. \ref{fig:dmr}, we present snapshots of the density distribution at the final time $t=0.2$ obtained using successively refined meshes and $p=2$.
 The LO approximation exhibits strong numerical diffusion, resulting in a poor resolution of the interacting shock waves.
-Fig. \ref{fig:dmrweno} confirms that the WENO approximation introduces sufficient amounts of numerical dissipation to suppress spurious oscillations.
-We remark that a relatively coarse mesh was used for this benchmark.
+Contrarily, the WENO approximation captures all features sharply while introducing sufficient amounts of numerical dissipation to suppress spurious oscillations.